-Speaking previously with Classic Rock, author Jennifer Otter Bickerdike said: “It took a journey to the brink of extinction for us to realise how important the physical record is in defining self, community and culture.”
+Speaking with Classic Rock, author Jennifer Otter Bickerdike explained: “It took a journey to the brink of extinction for us to realise how important the physical record is in defining self, community and culture.”

 - Our pick of the best budget turntables